Andrew V. Schally, Ph.D., M.D.h.c., D.Sc.h.c.

 Description of Research

-Dr. Schally, a Nobel Laureate in Medicine, is continuing his work on the development and preclinical evaluation of peptide analogs with antitumor activity.
-The antitumor peptides include targeted cytotoxic analogs of luteinizing hormone-releasing hormone (LHRH), somatostatin, and bombesin (the so-called “magic bullets”) and LHRH antagonist Cetrorelix.
-Various antagonistic analogs of growth-hormone-releasing hormone (GHRH) were synthesized and evaluated with the aim of selecting a GHRH antagonist for clinical development.
-This program is aimed at providing a theoretical, preclinical, and mechanistic basis for planned clinical trials with the peptide analogs in various cancers, including prostatic, pancreatic, gastric, colorectal, malignant brain tumors, lung (small cell lung cancer and non-small cell lung cancer), bladder cancer, renal, and osteosarcomas, melanomas, hepatocellular carcinoma, and lymphomas.
+Dr. Andrew V. Schally, a Nobel Laureate in Medicine, is continuing his work on the development and preclinical evaluation of peptide analogs with antitumor activity.
+The antitumor peptides include targeted cytotoxic analogs of luteinizing hormone-releasing hormone (LHRH), AN-152 (AEZS-108), LHRH antagonist Degarelix, and various antagonistic analogs of growth-hormone-releasing hormone (GHRH) of Miami series e.g., MIA-602 synthesized and evaluated with the aim of selecting a GHRH antagonist for clinical development.
+Preclinical evaluation of MIA-602 including large scale synthesis, toxicology and pharmacokinetics continues.
+Plans for Phase I clinical trials are being formulated.
+This program is aimed at providing a theoretical, preclinical, and mechanistic basis for planned clinical trials with these peptide analogs in various cancers, including prostatic, pancreatic, gastric, colorectal, malignant brain tumors, small cell lung cancer and non-small cell lung cancer, bladder cancer, renal and thyroid cancer, osteosarcomas, melanomas, hepatocellular carcinoma, and lymphomas.
 The main emphasis will be placed on the development of an effective therapy for relapsed androgen-independent prostate cancer.
-The evaluation of the effects of various analogs on breast cancers, ovarian cancers, and endometrial cancers is also carried out.
+The evaluation of the effects of various analogs on breast cancers, ovarian cancers, and endometrial cancers is also being studied.
+The results obtained in collaboration with the University of Shantou, China, from a cohort of 982 patients and based on evaluation of GHRH receptors expression by immunohistochemistry indicate that upregulation of GHRH receptors is positively correlated with the progression of gastric cancer and is associated with poor prognosis of patients.
+GHRH receptor is a novel independent biomarker for prognosis of gastric cancer patients.
+GHRH antagonist MIA602 demonstrated excellent therapeutic potential against gastric cancer.
+Recently Dr. Schally’s lab showed the presence of GHRH receptors in 3 human acute myeloid leukemia cell lines (K-562, THP-1 and KG-1a) and demonstrated that GHRH antagonist MIA 602 inhibits growth of these cell lines in vitro and in vivo after xenografting into nude mice.
+These findings offer a new therapeutic approach to this malignancy.
 These proposed investigations should shed more light on the processes of tumorigenesis and the proliferation of tumors, as well as on the mechanism of antitumor activity of these analogs.
 This research could lead to the development of innovative, cost-effective therapies for these malignancies.
 Dr. Schally will continue to spend a portion of his time helping clinicians in the implementation of therapeutic methods developed by him for treatment of various cancers.
-Dr. Schally participates in various clinical trials, including Phase II evaluation of targeted cytotoxic LH-RH analog AEZS-108 in women with gynecologic cancers, and Phase II/II trials with AEZS-108 in men with prostate cancer and AEZS-108 in patients with bladder cancer.
+Dr. Schally participated in various clinical trials, including Phase II evaluation of targeted cytotoxic LH-RH analog AEZS-108 in women with gynecologic cancers, Phase I/II trials in men with prostate cancer, and in patients with bladder cancer.
 Overall, this program has the potential to make a significant impact on the improvements of therapeutic methods and the delivery of care to the patients afflicted with various cancers.

-Dr. Schally was awarded the Nobel Prize in Medicine in 1977 for his work on hypothalamic hormones.
-The following are highlights/discoveries of his career.
+- Dr. Schally was awarded the Nobel Prize in Medicine/Physiology in 1977 for his work on proving the existence of several hypothalamic hormones.

-- Discovered the receptors for growth hormone-releasing hormone (GHRH) on tumors
+- Discovered the presence of receptors for growth hormone-releasing hormone (GHRH) on tumors.

 Selected Cancer-Related Publications